Spencer Matthews

 Spencer George Matthews (born 6 August 1988) is a British television personality and entrepreneur, known for his appearances on Made in Chelsea.
 He has also appeared on other television shows such as Celebrity MasterChef and The Jump.
 He is the founder and CBO of CleanCo non-alcoholic spirits.
-In 2024, Matthews became a Guinness World Records holder, when he completed thirty marathons in thirty days, for charity.
+In 2024, Matthews became a Guinness World Records holder, when he completed thirty marathons in thirty days for charity.

 Early life

-Matthews is the third son of landowner and entrepreneur David Matthews, from his second marriage, to Rhodesian-born artist Jane Spencer Parker.
+Matthews was born in Grantham, Lincolnshire and is the third son of landowner and entrepreneur David Matthews, from his second marriage, to Rhodesian-born artist Jane Spencer Parker.
 His mother was educated at the Slade School of Art.
 He is named after his maternal grandfather, Robert Spencer Parker, an architect.
 He has an older half-sister, Nina, and two older brothers, James and Michael, the latter of whom died at age 22 in 1999 while scaling Mount Everest.

 The family owned Caunton Manor, a 30 acre estate in Nottinghamshire, and Eden Rock in Saint Barthélemy, sometimes described as one of the "top 100 resorts in the world".
 Matthews split his childhood between the two residences.

 He was educated at Eton College.
 Matthews attended the University of Southern California, where he studied cinema and television with the aim of becoming an artist; he dropped out after nine months.

 In 2007, upon purchasing a 10000 acre estate with hunting lodge in Scotland, his parents acquired the Scottish courtesy titles of Laird and Lady of Glen Affric.